rohitraj22/churn-prediction-eda/README.md

 # Telco Customer Churn Analysis

 This project analyzes the **Telco Customer Churn dataset** to identify patterns, key factors, and customer behaviors that drive churn.
 The goal is to provide actionable insights for improving customer retention and reducing churn rates.
+Thereafter, we introduce Decision Trees in the preprocessed data.

 ---

 ## Project Overview
 - **Dataset Size:** 7,043 customers, 21 features
 - **Target Variable:** `Churn` (Yes/No)
 - **Objective:** Explore the dataset using **Exploratory Data Analysis (EDA)** and highlight factors most associated with churn.
+Apply **Decision Trees** to predict whethery the customer will churn or not.

 ---